ziyoung/better-wilcom-docs/wilcom-docs/Lettering/lettering_edit/Adjust_fixed-width_baseline_settings.md

 ## To adjust fixed-width baseline settings...

-1Double-click a selected lettering object/s to access object properties.
+1. Double-click a selected lettering object/s to access object properties.

 ![lettering_edit00090.png](assets/lettering_edit00090.png)

-2Click Settings.
+2. Click Settings.
 The Baseline Settings dialog opens.
 Options depend on baseline type.

 ![BaselineSettingsFixedLine.png](assets/BaselineSettingsFixedLine.png)

-3Select a horizontal, vertical, or arc baseline from the list.
+3. Select a horizontal, vertical, or arc baseline from the list.

-4Adjust the Length value as required.
+4. Adjust the Length value as required.

 Fixed-line baselines allow control over line length as well as options for handling text which does not fit the baseline.
 This is particularly useful for multiple ‘team’ names.
 Free-line baselines only allow you to adjust the Line Angle value.

-5For fixed-line baselines, select an ‘auto-frame’ style:
+5. For fixed-line baselines, select an ‘auto-frame’ style:

 - Spacing: Letter size and width stays the same and letters are spaced evenly along the baseline.
 Letters may overlap if the text is too wide.